 Under the terms of our management agreement with Navios ShipManagement, we will pay a daily fee of \$4,000 per owned Panamax vessel and \$5,000 per owned Capesize vessel for technical and commercial management services provided to us by Navios ShipManagement.
 The initial term of the management agreement will be five years from the closing of this offering and this fee will be fixed for the first two years of that agreement.
-The daily fee to be paid to Navios ShipManagement includes all costs incurred in providing certain commercial and technical management services to us as described under "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Management Agreement."
+The daily fee to be paid to Navios ShipManagement includes all costs incurred in providing certain commercial and technical management services providing certain commercial and technical management services to us as described under "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions- Management."
 While this fee is fixed for an initial term of two years, for the remaining three years of the term of the management agreement, we expect that we will reimburse Navios ShipManagement for all of the actual operating costs and ex penses it incurs in connection with the management of our fleet, which may result in significantly higher fees for the remaining three years of the term.
 All of the fees we are required to pay to Navios ShipManagement under the management agreement will be payable to our manager without regard to our financial condition or results of operations.
-In addition, Navios ShipManagement will provide us with administrative services, including the services of our officers and directors, pursuant to an administrative services agreement which has an initial term of five years, and we will reimburse Navios ShipManagement for all costs and expenses reasonably incurred by it in connection with the provision of those services.
-The actar amount of these future costs and expenses are unquantifiable at this time.
-The fees and reimbursement of expenses to Navios ShipManagement are payable regardless of our profitability and could materially adversely affect our ability to pay cash distributions.
+In addition, Navios ShipManagement for all costs and expenses including the services of our officers and directors, pursuant to an administrative services agreement which has an initial term of five years, and we will reimburse Navios ShipManagement for all costs and expenses to Navios ShipManagement to all costs and expenses to Navios ShipManagement to expenses to ShipManagement of expenses to Navios ShipManagement are payable regardless of our profitability and could materially adversely affect our ability to pay cash distributions.

-Our partnership agreement contains provisions that may have the effect of discouraging a person or group from attempting to remove our current management or our general partner, and even if public untiholders are dissatisfied, they will be unable to remove our general partner without Navios Maritime's consent, unless Navios Maritime's ownership share in us is decreased; all of which could diminish the trading price of our common write.
+Our partnership agreement contains provisions that may have the effect of discouraging a person or group from attempting to remove our current management or our general partner, and even if public unitholders are dissatisfied, they will be unable to remove our general partner without Navios Maritime's consent, unless Navios Maritime's ownership share in us is decreased; all of which could diminish the trading price of our common units.